legendarycode3/decentralized-stablecoin/README.md

 DSCEngine
 ```
 ### Mint DSC
 Once sufficient collateral has been deposited, users can mint Decentralized Stablecoin (DSC).
-The protocol validates the user's health factor before
+The protocol validates the user's health factor before minting to ensure the new debt remains safely collateralized.